work-ham/RSS-API/README.md

 # API RSS

 <p> In order the code to run,
-  GIT init on terminal and make .env file include</p>
+  NPM init on terminal and make .env file include</p>

 <p>PORT=8000</p>
 <p>DB_HOST=localhost / YOUR_DB_URL</p>